recfortech/Minecraft-Kubernetes-Playthrough/itzg issues/Fix: "Failed to log in: Invalid session".md

 > ```
 >
 > I do restart the game and the launcher, but the error persists.
 Any tips?
 Thanks in advance!
+>
+>

+>
+>taeraeyttaejae on Jan 24, 2022
+>You have to pass ONLINE_MODE: "FALSE" in your environment variables, put it below DEBUG for example.